keithsavoie/root-style/README.md

 I use this to view how libraries effect general typography.
 Then as I'm building the project I refer back to this whenever I make adjustments effecting typography.
 A file that provides reference to not only size, color and line-spacing, but spacing between subsequent and nested tags.

-Additionally I use it to store my projects color palette and font based iconography references/nomenclature (e.g. fontawesome).
+Additionally I use it to store references of my projects color palette, font-based iconography (e.g. fontawesome), and nomenclature.

 # How do I use it:
 There is no right way but I copy the root-style directory to the root of my project.
 Then within its index.html file reference all the same css/js library files as my project being carefull to mirror their ordering.
 I create a lib-overrides.css file (that loads after all other css files) where I duplicate a libraries css and modify only the specific attribute when a change is needed.